 The Census Bureau takes further steps to prevent the identification of specific individuals, households, or housing units, on the PUMS files.
 The main disclosure avoidance method used is to limit the geographic detail shown in the files.
 The smallest geographic unit that is identified is the Public Use Microdata Area (PUMA).
-The current PUMAs were formed based on data and location collected in the 2020 Census and have been used by the ACS PUMS files beginning with the 2022 data year.
+The current PUMAs were formed based on data and location collected in the 2010 Census and have been used by the ACS PUMS files since the 2012 data year.
 They do not cross state boundaries.
+The new PUMA boundaries created using the Census 2020 data are expected to be released with the 2022 PUMS files.
+The Census Bureau provides maps for the PUMAs, and users can identify geographies of interest by zooming in on selected areas.
+These maps can be found at: https://tigerweb.geo.census.gov/tigerwebmain/TIGERweb_main.html.
+See the PUMS User Guide document for step-by-step instructions for using TIGERweb.